 There’s a shot in ‘The Harvest of Kairos’ – in fact there’s a number of shots – of ‘Fedsat 2’ the headquarters of Federation space command.
-It’s the only time we see this shot in series 3, and certainly the last time we will ever see this model shot.
+It’s the only time we see this shot in season C, and certainly the last time we will ever see this model shot.
 The question it posed in my mind is whether it existed following the events of Star One?

 There could be many assumptions as to why it features in ‘The Harvest of Kairos’.
 It could be an erroneous shot, or it could be duplicate space station, or something else entirely.
 I’m going with this question based on the fact it is already an established image within the series, and without any other established explanation, it is Federation Space Command.